structurizr/structurizr.github.io/dsl/cookbook/dsl-and-code/index.md

 ## Other languages

-Ports of the "Structurizr for Java" library are available for a number of other programming languages - see [https://structurizr.org/#authoring](https://structurizr.org/#authoring) for links.
+Ports of the "Structurizr for Java" library are available for a number of other programming languages - see [Community tools](/community#authoring-tools) for links.
 Although you can't use the DSL parser directly, you can achieve the same effect with the following steps:

 ### 1. Convert your DSL workspace to the JSON format